moorepants/learn-multibody-dynamics/introduction.rst

 What You Will Learn
 ===================

-- Formulate the equations of motion for a set of interacting rigid bodies.
+- How to formulate the equations of motion for a set of interacting rigid bodies, i.e. a multibody system.
-- Incorporate kinematic constraints.
+- How to manage and incorporate kinematic constraints.
-- Simulate a multibody system.
+- How to simulate a multibody system.
-- Visualize the motion of a multibody system.
+- How to visualize the motion of a multibody system in 2D and 3D.
-- Interpret the behavior of multibody systems.
+- How to interpret the behavior of multibody systems.

 Prerequisites
 =============